Lucy-Dina/DLNLP2024_Homework2/README.md

-I mistakenly submitted a template draft at the beginning, but it has been updated since I discovered it!
+I'm very sorry that I mistakenly submitted the template draft at the beginning, but it has been updated since I discovered it!